YousefKullab/Final-Pro-CS50x/README.md

 ##### CSS Folder

-**style.css** It is a file written use CSS language that works on designing a web page in terms of fonts, colors, and how to display elements.
+**style.css** It is a file written use CSS3 language that works on designing a web page in terms of fonts, colors, and how to display elements.

 ##### Images Folder